ALKA-PANDEY01/Delta-Demo/README.md

 # Delta-Demo
-This is demo for delta class
+This is demo for git and github class.